Published on 26-Sep-2011

-At the beginning of 2011, the IBM Treasury team saw a presentation on IBM® Cognos® FSR and discussed whether the product could be applied to the manual and complex processes they were currently using to manage and track cash and debt.
+At the beginning of 2011, the IBM Treasury team saw a presentation on IBM® Cognos® FSR (as of 2013 FSR is now referred to as Cognos Disclosure Management) and discussed whether the product could be applied to the manual and complex processes they were currently using to manage and track cash and debt.
 Once they saw the demo of FSR, they immediately saw the benefits and value that the automation and enhanced controls of FSR could bring to the Treasury function – which could ultimately lead directly to better investment decisions.
 In the following weeks they set a project plan, identified the resources needed and began to implement Cognos FSR for monthly cash management tracking and reporting.
 The Assistant Treasurer acted as project sponsor, helping to drive the implementation from a senior level.

 Features and benefits

 Once Cognos FSR was implemented, the benefits of the single, secure and automated reporting platform were immediate.